 - What comments can you share regarding your decision-making process?

 These questions are a great place to start when trying to directly address the hurdles that your employees might face and to generate ideas around return to work that might be motivating and reassuring for them.
 If you have the bandwidth to read, keep these open-ended for more color into what your employees are feeling.
 And if you want deeper insights, consider building a focus group with a small group of employees who represent a variety of employee profiles (from parents to single employees, urban vs. suburban commuters).

 Challenges to anticipate when surveying for return to work or creating a hybrid workplace.

 As employee surveys return, certain challenges are being revealed.
+Employee connection can be harder to cultivate and maintain since migrating to remote and hybrid teams.
 The biggest challenges that companies have to be prepared for are: